 - Tell them it's not their fault.
 Abuse is never the child's fault and they need to know this

-- Say you believe them.
+- Say you will take them seriously.
 A child could keep abuse secret in fear they won't be believed.
-They've told you because they want help and trust you'll be the person to believe them and help them
+They've told you because they want help and trust you'll be the person who will listen to and support them.

 - Don't talk to the alleged abuser.
 Confronting the alleged abuser about what the child's told you could make the situation a lot worse for the child